cyverse/atmosphere/extras/nginx/README.md

 # Instructions

-1. Configure KEY_SIZE, CERT_FILE, CERT_DIR, KEY_FILE variables in the Makefile.
+1. Configure KEY_SIZE, CERT_FILE, CERT_DIR, KEY_FILE variables in the project's
+   variables.ini file.

 2. Verify or update the atmo.uwsgi.ini and trop.uwsgi.ini to use unix file sockets instead of localhost proxying.